pranavchavda/diu/content/hotels/Rainbow Resort/text.md

   <u>Rainbow Resort</u><p>
- A true reflection of the Portuguese influence and contemporary hospitality offers luxurious opulence of tastefully and well-appointed rooms and suites for your indulgence.
+ <p>A true reflection of the Portuguese influence and contemporary hospitality offers luxurious opulence of tastefully and well-appointed rooms and suites for your indulgence.</p>
 ***
 **Apart from the features listed, this hotel offers**
 - Restaurant